1fixdotio/media-search-enhanced/README.txt

 2. Demo search on the Insert Media - Media Library screen.

 == Changelog ==

+= 0.8.0 =
+* Supporting MIME type and date filters when searching in the Media Library.
+Thanks to [@jedifunk](https://wordpress.org/support/topic/results-filters) for spotting this bug.

 = 0.7.3 =
 * Fix PHP warnings.
 Thanks to [@DavidOn3](https://wordpress.org/support/topic/warning-message-in-search-result-page).